Transform School Lunch

 Whatever you do, do not go marching into the school cafeteria and offer your cooking tips for homemade lasagna or kale chips.
 How would you feel if your partner or mother-in-law criticized your cooking?
 Food is personal, and school cafeteria staff work hard and take their jobs to heart.

 Here are six tips to keep in mind if you want to become a lunchroom hero:

 - Chit Chat.
 Get to know your food service manager.
 Stop in for a quick chit chat (not complaints) after drop-off or pick-up.

 - Get in line!
 Did you know there is a National Take Your Parent to Lunch Day?
-It’s October 16, 2019, so mark your calendar, get in line, buy school lunch and grab a seat in the cafeteria with your child!
+It’s in October every year, so mark your calendar, get in line, buy school lunch and grab a seat in the cafeteria with your child!